notkoyo/ncnews-api-v2.0.0/README.md

 ## Project Summary

 A REST API to programatically access data, to use within the frontend project.
 Built using HonoJS & TypeScript, it uses a PostgreSQL database via Neon and interacts with the database using DrizzleORM.

+## Endpoints

+- /health - To check if the API is active.